-Title IX ensures that educational institutions address and prevent sexual harassment and sex stereotypes, working to create school environments where all students have equal access to educational opportunities without being hindered by discriminatory practices.
-A recent regulation issued under Title IX continues this work and seeks to ensure transgender students are able to use school facilities–such as restrooms and locker rooms–that align with their gender identity.
+Title IX requires that educational institutions take steps to address and prevent sex discrimination, working to create school environments where all students have equal access to educational opportunities.
+A recent regulation issued under Title IX confirms, consistent with Supreme Court case law, that protections against sex discrimination necessarily include protections against discrimination based on gender identity or sexual orientation.
+The regulation ensures that all students can use school facilities—such as restrooms and locker rooms—that align with their gender identity.

-Several states have sued the Department of Education (DOE) to stop these new Title IX regulations from taking effect, aiming to undermine the anti-discrimination Title IX protections for LGBTQI+ students in school facilities.
-These states argue that these protections should not include protections against gender identity discrimination.
+Several states, organizations, and individuals have sued the Department of Education (DOE) to challenge the new Title IX regulations, aiming to undermine anti-discrimination Title IX protections for LGBTQ+ students.
+These plaintiffs argue that protections against sex discrimination should not include protections against gender identity discrimination.
+They also argue that the regulation infringes on the privacy and safety of cisgender students despite no evidence supporting these claims.

-Democracy Forward filed a brief on behalf of the National Women’s Law Center (NWLC) in Arkansas v.
-Department of Education, one of several active cases regarding Title IX protections for transgender students.
+Democracy Forward has filed several briefs on behalf of the National Women’s Law Center (NWLC) in several cases across the country.
+These cases are attempting to strike down Title IX’s protections for transgender students.

-The brief explains how legal precedent supports the inclusion of transgender students in facilities that match their gender and highlights studies that document how excluding them from these facilities results in substantial harm, such as increased risk of assault and adverse mental and physical health outcomes.
+The brief explains how case law shows that protections against sex discrimination under Title IX necessarily include protections based on gender identity.
+It explains that transgender students should be permitted to use facilities that align with their gender identity and that no evidence shows that allowing them to do so infringes on the privacy or safety of other students.
+Finally, the brief highlights studies and stories that show how excluding transgender students from these facilities results in substantial harm, such as increased risk of assault and adverse mental and physical health outcomes.

 • Arkansas et al. v.
 Department of Education